Open Your Mind to New Perspectives

 “Oh, being open-minded is too hard,” says our resisting inner feeling brains.

 I can emphasize, my friend.
-So, here’s little more on that.
+So, here’s a little more on that.

 “Recognize that many people cannot see things from the higher level… Values and abilities are unlikely to change much.” — Ray Dalio